denoslab/ensf400-lab6-terraform/README.md

 We will create a simple static website using plain HTML to get started.
 To create a static website deployed over S3, we need to create an index document and a custom error document.
 We will name our index document index.html and our error document error.html.
 Optionally, you can create a folder called assets to store images and other assets.

 Let’s go to the directory `s3-static-website` where we’ll store our static website files.
-Create an `index.html` file in the `www` sub directory:
+Create an `index.html` file in the `www` sub directory (empty file already created for you):

 ```html
 <!DOCTYPE html>